-• Loading Dose (SCIg) - One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L.

-• Disseminated Enterovirus Dose (SCIg) - One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.
+- Loading Dose (SCIg) One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L. This dose is also available as intravenous immunoglobulin. - Disseminated Enterovirus Dose (SCIg) One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.